Connectome-Implementation-Team/pid_resolver/README.md

    The serialisation format and data model depends on the registration agency.
    Resolved DOI metadata will be cached in the corresponding directory.
 3. `pid_analyzer`: Given DOI metadata, provides methods to analyse this data and build a general structure called `PublicationInfo` representing basic information such as title and author information including ORCID for a given DOI.

+### Caching

+All resolved DOIs and ORCIDs are cached.
+For each registration agency (RA), a separate cache is used.

 ### Usage

 Here is some sample code how to use the library.
 You can install it from the local repo using `pip install -e <path/to/repo>`

+The code sample defines two methods:
+- `fetch_dois(dois: List[str])`: fetches structured metadata for the given DOIs.
+Then, ORCIDs are extracted from this metadata, if any are given.
+These ORCIDs are then resolved.
+From these ORCIDs, the linked DOIs are extracted for the next iteration.
+- `main()`: inits the process and defines the number of iterations.

+The process in `main` starts with two given DOIs: one from Crossref and one from DataCite to illustrate the process for both registration agencies (RAs).
+It calls `fetch_dois` with the two given DOIs.
+The method returns the DOIs it obtained from the linked ORCID profiles which are used for the next iteration and so on.

 ```python
 from pathlib import Path